Best Betta Fish Plants

 10. Anacharis (Egeria Densa)

 Anacharis acts as a nutrient sponge, absorbing excess nutrients to the point of potentially starving other plants.
 The reason I grew this plant in one of my betta aquariums is its anti-bacterial properties, allowing it to combat cyanobacteria.
 This plant controls algae in freshwater aquariums and contributes to oxygen production, creating an eco-friendly environment for your betta fish.
-Additionally, this plant can lower the PH of hard water by using bicarbonates, making the plant an excellent choice to keep if you have hard water.
+Additionally, this plant can lower the pH of hard water by using bicarbonates, making the plant an excellent choice to keep if you have hard water.

-I highly recommend planting Anacharis in their newly set up tanks for beginners because it’s an undemanding plant that can help resolve various aquarium health issues, some of which you may not even be aware of.
+We highly recommend planting Anacharis in their newly set up tanks for beginners because it’s an undemanding plant that can help resolve various aquarium health issues, some of which you may not even be aware of.